Home > Procycling

 Wout Van Aert wins the 2022 E3 Saxo Bank Classic

-E3 Saxo Bank Classic, also known as E3 Harelbeke is raced mainly in the Flemish Ardennes.
-It’s held on the last Friday in March to kick off the peak Belgian racing season that features Ghent-Wevelgem, Dwars door Vlaanderen and the Ronde van Vlaanderen.
+E3 Saxo Bank Classic, also known as E3 Harelbeke, is raced mainly in the Flemish Ardennes.
+It was held last Friday in March to kick off the peak Belgian racing season featuring Ghent-Wevelgem, Dwars door Vlaanderen, and the Ronde van Vlaanderen.

 The race starts and ends in Harelbeke after 204km with a relatively flat route that favors the sprinters.
 Belgian rider Tom Boonen won this race five times in 2004, 2005, 2006, 2007, and 2012.